Emmett J. Hull: Career

 Hull designed many buildings in Mississippi, including in his hometown of Jackson.
 For example, he designed the Post Office Building and the Farmers's Market.
-Moreover, some of the houses he designed are listed on the National Register of Historic Places, like the Garner Wynn Green House, or the Mayes-Fridge-Briggs House, the L. C. Nugent House, the Dr. N.C.
+Moreover, some of the houses he designed are listed on the National Register of Historic Places, like the Garner Wynn Green House, or the Mayes-Fridge-Briggs-Campbell House, the L. C. Nugent House, the Dr. N.C.
 Womack House, the Moran Berbette House, the Fred L. Nelson House, the Paul Chambers House, the J. N. McIntyre House, the Isidore Lehman House, the Emmett and Marie Hull House as part of the Belhaven Historic District, as well as the Pearl Spann House as part of the Belhaven Heights Historic District.

 Hull designed the Mutton Building, Callendar Hall and Ellzey Hall on the campus of Copiah–Lincoln Community College in Wesson, Mississippi.
 He also designed several buildings on the campus of Tougaloo College, a historically black college in Tougaloo, Mississippi: Holmes Hall, Sarah Dickey Hall, Galloway Hall, Brownlee Hall and Judson Cross Hall.
 Additionally, he designed Alumni House, also known as Williams Hall, on the campus of Mississippi State University.

 Hull designed Redus Hall and McComb Hall on the campus of the Chamberlain-Hunt Academy in Port Gibson, Mississippi, which are listed on the National Register of Historic Places as part of the Chamberlain-Hunt Academy Historic District.
 Additionally, he designed the St. Luke's Episcopal Church in Brandon, Mississippi, which is listed on the National Register of Historic Places as a contributing property to the Downtown Brandon Historic District.

 With architects Edgar Lucian Malvaney, Frank P. Gates and Ransom Carey Jones, Hull designed Woolfolk State Office Building in Jackson in 1949.